 Let’s have a brief comparison between the PC and microcontroller binary production processes.

 |Only 2 steps: Compile and Link, locating is done at the loading time||Need 3 steps: compile, link and locate|

 |no need for startup code||Need a special startup code which is different for each microcontroller|

 Now that we have learned how the binaries are made for microcontrollers, let’s have a look at how to load the code into microcontrollers and how to debug them!

 Loading the executable binary onto microcontroller’s flash memory

-This is the next step, load the damn binary onto the flash.
+This is the next step, load the damn binary onto the flash!!
 This process is officially known by the terminology “In-System Programming” but you will hear the term “Flashing” to refer to the same process!

 Each of these protocols can be thought of as a different signaling language.
 Your PC can speak none of these languages and hence we need to do some translation again!
 This time in terms of electrical signals.
 This is where USB debug adapters come into the picture.
-Debug adapters take data through USB signals and converts them into microcontroller readable JTAG/SWD signals.
+Debug adapters take data through USB signals and convert them into microcontroller readable JTAG/SWD signals.